kangans0/EDA-of-Telangana_Diagnostics_Data/README.md

 these are the objective that are to be achieved

-1.Understand the Distribution of Patient Ages and Genders
+1. Understand the Distribution of Patient Ages and Genders

 Analyze the age and gender distribution of patients to identify the demographic profile of those undergoing medical tests.